5 Trends We're Stealing From Copenhagen Fashion Week

-Copenhagen Fashion Week FW20 drew to a close yesterday and despite the gloomy weather, there was a palpable sense of hope.
-It wasn't just the fact that the last two shows on schedule – Rotate and Ganni – were brimming with ideas, energy, and community (although that certainly helped); the whole week was saturated with a collective drive to do and be better.
+Copenhagen Fashion Week AW20 drew to a close yesterday and despite the gloomy weather, there was a palpable sense of hope.
+It wasn't just the fact that the last two shows on schedule – Rotate and Ganni – were brimming with ideas, energy and community (although that certainly helped); the whole week was saturated with a collective drive to do and be better.

 Copenhagen kicked off this season by announcing a major sustainability pledge: an action plan so impressive, we're hoping it inspires bigger fashion week cities to follow suit.
-Committing to reducing its environmental footprint by transforming its business model, CPHFW promises to offset carbon emissions, ban single-use plastic, minimize travel to events and use electric transport only, move to vegan food offerings and be a zero-waste event by 2022.
+Committing to reducing its environmental footprint by transforming its business model, CPHFW promises to offset carbon emissions, ban single-use plastic, minimise travel to events and use electric transport only, move to vegan food offerings and be a zero-waste event by 2022.
 Developed by a board of directors including Ganni founder Nicolaj Reffstrup, and reviewed by experts including Orsola de Castro of Fashion Revolution, our expectations are high for the eco-conscious plan.
-Here's hoping New York Fashion Week kicks off next week with the same kind of responsibility.
+Here's hoping London Fashion Week kicks off next month with the same kind of responsibility.

 Advertisement